Leviosa-Shades/SmartThings/README.md

 When 6 groups (or multiples of 6 for multiple controllers) are discovered, select "Save" on upper right.<br>
 Select "My Home" tab on bottom.
 Choose "Things" (top tabs) to see the listings on your Leviosa Groups.<br>
 You can edit namse for any group.<br><br>
-Enjoy Leviosa Shade on SmartThings!<br>
+Enjoy Leviosa Motor Shades on SmartThings!<br>